viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Most of the steps in this tutorial can be used also for MicroBlaze DDR3 design on other boards.

+Included application is a benchmarking tool for memory read speed.

 ## Memory Interface Generator configuration and connections

 Start Vivado 2023.1.
 Click Create Project.
 Click Next.